PutuJem/tech230_AWS/autoscaling_setup.md

 ![](autoscaling_setup_images/3_network.png)

-4. Attache a new load balancer, as shown in the example below, and select "Application Load Balancer" with an appropriate name.
+4. Attach a new load balancer, as shown in the example below, and select "Application Load Balancer" with an appropriate name.
 Ensure to also amend the scheme to "Internet-facing", as the application is being accessed through the internet.

  > Note: Turn on the Elastic Load Balancing health checks, as recommended by AWS.